Tuplanolla/bmm/README.md

 To make browsing past simulations easier and more efficient, one could generate index files from the recorded streams.
-These would consist of fixed chunks that contain the message type and flags as usual, but instead of the message body there would simply be an offset number to the message within the record.
+These would consist of fixed chunks that contain the message number and flags as usual, but instead of the message body there would simply be an offset number to the message within the record.